-This is a rich and satisfying stew with an exotic twist.
-It is inspired by Asian peanut-curry, but instead of peanuts it uses almond butter and toasted almonds as a garnish – Yummy!
-(Peanuts are high in mold, and as legumes they’re not on the Paleo diet.)
-I served it in bowls without rice or noodles, so it is a high nutrient meal that’s also lower in carbs.
+What to do with turkey leftovers?
+Aha!
+Make a delicious stew!
+This is a rich and satisfying potage with an exotic twist.
+Inspired by Asian peanut curry, instead of peanuts it uses almond butter – Yummy!
+I serve it in bowls without rice or noodles, for a high-nutrient, delicious low-carb meal.
+Why use almond butter?
+Well, peanuts tend to be high in mold and aflatoxins.
+Also they’re legumes, which are not on the Paleo diet.
 This is a very flexible recipe that you can change as you like.
 It is also delicious with chicken or your choice of meat.
 Serves 6.

 - 2 tablespoons coconut oil or olive oil

 - 2 lbs raw turkey, or 1 1/2 pounds if cooked (organic, pasture raised is best)

 - 8 ounces fresh mushrooms (button, crimini, etc.) washed and sliced